Greater-London-Authority/ldn-viz-tools/.changeset/stale-schools-laugh.md

 '@ldn-viz/ui': minor
 ---

-FIXED: in horizontally oriented SidebarTabs, icons now have a margin-bottom instead of margin-right
+FIXED: Added tabIconOverride classes to SidebarTabList to ensure icons in sidebar tabs correctly have a margin-bottom instead of margin-right